 The depositary may remit to us all or a portion of the depositary fees charged for the reimbursement of certain of the expenses we incur in respect of the ADS program established pursuant to the deposit agreement upon such terms and conditions as we may agree from time to time.
-In the year ended December 31, 2009, the depositary reimbursed us US\$389,050 with respect to certain fees and expenses.
-In addition, the depositary waived an aggregate of US\$255,000 in maintenance fees due for 2009 in respect of the deposit agreement.
+In the year ended December 31, 2010, the depositary reimbursed us US\$342,467 with respect to certain fees and expenses.

-The table below sets forth the types of expenses that the depositary has agreed to reimburse and the amounts reimbursed in 2009.
+The table below sets forth the types of expenses that the depositary has agreed to reimburse and the amounts reimbursed in 2010.

-Category of Expenses Amount Reimbursed in the Year Ended December 31, 2009
+Category of Expenses Amount Reimbursed in the Year Ended December 31, 2010

-Listing fees \$ 43,120
+Listing fees \$ 72,300

-Investor relations marketing 37,800
+Investor relations marketing 101,776

-Legal fees 148,790
+Legal fees 168,391

-Broker reimbursement 101,800

-Director and officer insurance 149,160

-Total \$ 389,050
+Total \$ 342,467